department-of-veterans-affairs/vets-design-system-documentation/src/_components/tables.md

 ### How to use tables
 - **Align data according to the content**
-  - Always top align all data in rows
+  - Always top align all data in rows.
-  - Numerical data is right-aligned
+  - Numerical data is right-aligned.
-  - Textual data is left-aligned
+  - Textual data is left-aligned.
-  - Headers are aligned with their data
+  - Headers are aligned with their data.
-  - Do not center align
+  - Do not center align.
-- **Wrap instead of truncate content.** This reduces confusion in case headers start with the same word
+- **Wrap instead of truncate content.** This reduces confusion in case headers start with the same word.
 - **Be selective about using column sort.**
-  - Sort should only be included in a table if it can assist the user in completing a task
+  - Sort should only be included in a table if it can assist the user in completing a task.
-  - Only one column per table should be sortable, keep it simple
+  - Only one column per table should be sortable, keep it simple.
-  - A default sort order (ascending or descending) must be defined
+  - A default sort order (ascending or descending) must be defined.

 ## Accessibility considerations
-* Proper header usage is the most important accessibility consideration for tables; the more straightforward the header, the better
+* Table headers must be designated with `<th>`.
+* Header labels must accurately describe the corresponding group of cells.
 * Simple tables can have two levels of headers.
 Each header cell should have `scope="col"` or `scope="row"`.
 * Complex tables are tables with more than two levels of headers.
 Each header should be given a unique id and each data cell should have a headers attribute with each related header cell’s id listed.
 * When adding a title to a table, include it in a `<caption>` tag inside of the `<table>` element.

 # Responsive list table

-<p class="va-introtext">List view tables transition into a list view when on smaller screens.
-A responsive list view works best on tables where veterans are looking up a piece of information.
+<p class="va-introtext">Responsive list tables transition into a list view on smaller screens.
+A responsive list table is a good solution when veterans need to look up a piece of information.
 </p>

 {% include storybook-preview.html height="950px" width="400px" story="components-table--default" %}